Alli1223/comp230-cpd/README.md

 I will spend the weekend working on the Interfaces and Interaction website to fill out most of the information I realized I missed.

 ##Week Five
+Sprint Review
+Planning to meet up with BA Team on Tuesday to organize my component.